 A large percentage of people who abuse LSD also suffer from a form of mental illness, with depression and anxiety being the most common.
-As a result, it is important that a person seeking LSD addiction treatment be thoroughly evaluated and given ongoing assessments by medical and clinical staff.
+As a result, it is important that a person seeking LSD addiction treatment be thoroughly evaluated and given ongoing assessments by clinical staff.
 Thought patterns and behaviors also need to be monitored and addressed in treatment.
 Behavioral and psychosocial therapies help to identify what may have led the person to use, such as underlying stress and what triggers them.
 Clients work with their individual therapist to find a solution and learn valuable coping mechanisms to combat triggers and cravings.
 If a mental illness or symptoms of a mental health disorder are present, then dual diagnosis treatment and behavioral therapy are absolutely an essential part of the LSD addiction treatment process.

 Find your road to recovery in LSD addiction treatment at Restore Drug Rehab today.
 Pick up the phone and call the admissions counselors at Restore Treatment Center to learn more about the benefits of our rehab programs and find out how we can provide you with the highest quality of care that meets your individualized needs.